Your periods are coming: signs, effects, treatments

 - Mood swings

 - Abdominal cramps

 - Lower back pain

 - Low energy

 The indications of period can influence your personal quality of life.
-It’s essential to observe whether your period is affecting any parts of your life.
-Converse with your primary care physician if your period is making you:
+And it’s essential to observe whether your period is affecting any parts of your life.
+So, converse with your primary care physician if your period is making you:

 - Have severe pain

 - Feel very blue

 - Choose not to go out when you normally would